Coloby/quartz_notes/quartz_content/PublicNotes/Intuition.md

 - flow
 	- give a precise problem to the [[Subconscious]]
+	- Search Clues/Patterns
 	- before execution of conclusions
 		- ground them at least partially with reasoning
 			- solves the reliability, accuracy, biases problems of intuition

 - activate it
 	- write down the problem